George-Miao/forrit/README.md

 # Forrit

-Bangumi tracker and downloader with an elegant web UI and robust backend server.
+Bangumi tracker, subscribe manager and downloader with an elegant web UI and robust backend server.

+Main branch is under active develop and is not ready for usage.
+For old stable version, see `legacy` branch.

 ## TODO